Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

 To understand the role of the depolarization field, we perform a series of model calculations, which reveal that the $\mathcal{E}_{\rm d}$-induced out-of-plane lattice expansion in HfO$_2$(111) films originates from its unusual negative piezoelectric response.
 Specifically, we simulate various HfO$_2$(111) capacitor structures with systematically tuned degrees of electrical screening.
 Through a targeted search of the Computational 2D Materials Database~\cite{Haastrup18p042002}, we identify the two-dimensional electride Ca$_2$N~\cite{Lee13p336} as an ideal electrode, given its compatible hexagonal-like symmetry and excellent lattice match with the HfO$_2$(111) surface (Fig.~\ref{fig2}a-b).
-We compute the electrostatic potential profiles (Fig.~\ref{fig2}d) for three configurations: a bare HfO$_2$ slab, a slab sandwiched between graphene layers, and a fully assembled HfO$_2$/Ca$_2$N capacitor.
+We compute the electrostatic potential profiles (Fig.~\ref{fig2}d) for three configurations: a bare HfO$_2$ slab, a slab sandwiched between graphene layers, and a fully assembled HfO$_2$/Ca$_2$N capacitor (Fig.~\ref{fig2}c).
+In all capacitor models, the in-plane lattice constants are fixed to those of bulk $Pca2_1$ HfO$_2$ projected onto the (111) plane.
+The resulting lattice mismatch is accommodated as epitaxial strain within the electrode layers, characterized by the in-plane strain components ($\eta_{[1\bar{1}0]}$, $\eta_{ [01\bar{1}]}$) = ($1.1$\%, $-0.8$\%) for the ($2\times2$) Ca$_2$N and ($-1.5$\%, $-3.3$\%) for the ($3\times3$) graphene.
 These configurations establish a controlled spectrum of depolarization fields, from strong negative fields in the bare slab ($-12.8$ MV/cm), to partial screening with graphene ($-10.4$ MV/cm), and finally to overscreening with Ca$_2$N ($+3.9$ MV/cm), where the screening overcompensates the polarization charge.
-The superior screening capability of Ca$_2$N is further evident in the layer-resolved density of states (Fig.~S3) and interfacial charge analysis (Fig.~S4), which reveal enhanced charge transfer and a short screening length at the HfO$_2$/Ca$_2$N interface.
+The superior screening capability of Ca$_2$N is further evident in the layer-resolved density of states (Fig.~S5) and interfacial charge analysis (Fig.~S6), which reveal enhanced charge transfer and a short screening length at the HfO$_2$/Ca$_2$N interface.
+These interfacial electronic structures may be suggestive of a charge spill-out effect, similar to that discussed by Stengel \etal~for metal/ferroelectric interfaces~\cite{Stengel11p235112}.
+A detailed investigation of this effect is beyond the scope of the present work, as the HfO$_2$/Ca$_2$N capacitor is employed here primarily as a validation platform providing a controlled range of depolarization fields.

 Plotting the structural parameters as a function of $\mathcal{E}_{\rm d}$ reveals the origin of the anomalous lattice expansion (Fig.~\ref{fig2}e-f).
 As screening improves and \Ed~becomes less negative and approaches zero, the out-of-plane polar displacement, $\delta_{111}$, is progressively restored to its intrinsic bulk value (Fig.~\ref{fig2}e).
 Simultaneously and counterintuitively, the out-of-plane lattice spacing, $d_{111}$, systematically decreases (Fig.~\ref{fig2}f).
 This inverse correlation provides direct evidence of a negative effective piezoelectric response along the [111] direction: a stronger polarization leads to a smaller lattice spacing.
 Such behavior is rooted in HfO$_2$'s intrinsic negative longitudinal piezoelectric coefficient ($d_{33}<0$), which has been previously predicted theoretically~\cite{Liu20p197601} and confirmed experimentally~\cite{Dutta21p7301}.
 Our own first-principles calculations support this finding, yielding a piezoelectric tensor that, when transformed into the laboratory frame (with $z$ normal to the (111) surface), gives an effective coefficient of $d_{33}^{\rm eff} = -1.02$ pm/V. This value is in excellent agreement with the slope $\partial \eta_{\rm OP} / \partial \mathcal{E}_{\rm d} = -1.28$ pm/V, with out-of-plane strain defined as $\eta_{\rm OP} = (d_{111}-d_{111}^0)/d_{111}^0$, extracted from the linear region of the $d_{111}$–\Ed~relationship near the bulk limit.